 How is a Security Token different from a Utility Token?

 This is the 101 part of this chapter.

-Security and Utility Tokens have one thing in common (apart from the obvious which is the common use of the word Token).
-Both types of Tokens can be traded on Cryptocurrency exchanges (whether decentralized or centralized) as soon as they are issued and listed.
+Both Security and Utility Tokens can be traded on Cryptocurrency exchanges (whether decentralized or centralized) as soon as they are issued and listed.

 The key difference is that a Utility Token is a right to use something; it is not a financial instrument.
-Regulators, investors and entrepreneurs struggle with defining the difference because the concept of a Utility Token is so new and it has some characteristics that make it similar to a Security.
 The value of a Utility Token may go up and down in value based on the growth of the software/network in which you use that token.
 Most Utility Tokens have limited supply, which provides scarcity value, just like Equity.
 So the value of a Utility Token is tied to the success of the software/network in the market.
 These characteristics sound a bit like a Security.

 There are certainly examples of utilities that can be sold for a profit that are nothing to do with Securities.
 Consider a Taxi Medallion in NYC.
 That is regulated (by the Taxi & Limousine Commission) but nobody is suggesting that Taxi Medallions should be regulated by SEC.